22 Best Trees For Bees + FREE Printable

 Red maples have eye-catching foliage.

-The red maple is a tall deciduous tree that is basically a pollen factory for honeybees.
+The red maple is a tall deciduous tree that is a pollen factory for honeybees.
 It produces red flowers and fruit that bees are highly attracted to.
-Their brilliant red fall foliage makes them as popular with humans as they are with insects.
+The maple’s brilliant red fall foliage makes it as popular with humans as it is with insects.

 If you’re looking for a smaller option, consider the Japanese maple.